gregnrobinson/slack-api-examples/README.md

 # Examples

 ## Create channels
 Useful for creating several channels using one script.
 Create an array using a for loop with however many channels you would like to create to test the speed of operation at scale.
+Instead of defining the array using a for loop counter you would likely create an array with the values statically.
 #### API Reference: https://api.slack.com/methods/conversations.create
 ```sh
 channel_prefix="dev-"